Where are you located?

 If you are eligible and complete the school to the satisfaction of the Defensive Driving School and Supreme Court requirements, your traffic violation will be dismissed.

 What if I have more than one violation on my citation?

 If you have more than one violation on your citation you must handle all other violations before the court date on the citation.

 Can I have extra time to attend Defensive Driving School?

-You can call the Oro Valley Court and request an extension.
-The court will give you a 30 day extension from the date you called as long as you call before your court date.
-The first extension issued by the court is no charge, however any additional extensions have a $17.00 fee payable by cash, credit card or money order.
-You must complete the class 7 days before the end date of the extension.
+You can call or email the Oro Valley Court and request an extension PRIOR TO YOUR COURT DATE.
+The court will give you one 30 day extension from the date of contact.
+You must complete the class at least 7 days before the extended court date.

 How can I enroll?

 To confirm eligibility to attend Defensive Driving School and/or register for class, phone 1-888-334-5565 or go online to www.azcourts.gov/drive/home.aspx.

 NOTE: Motor Vehicle Division (MVD) will require you to attend Traffic Survival School (TSS) if you are found responsible for Red Light Violation(s) 28-645A3A or 28-647.
 If you are eligible for Defensive Driving School and complete the class, the violation will be dismissed and MVD will not require you to attend TSS.

 Why should I go to Defensive Driving School?